Project Pass - Program for Achieving Student Success

 Extra Help during Summer Orientation – (No additional fee).
 Student Disability Services staff members are available to help with the selection of courses.

 Smooth Move Into College – (Fee is approximately $150.00).
 Incoming Project PASS freshmen will be allowed to move into their Murray State residential college three full days before the rest of the incoming freshmen.
 This extra time allows for a more leisurely move in as well as provides two days of study skills workshops to ensure a more successful transition to college.
 (Vocational Rehabilitation may pay this fee).

 - FYE 098 - New Student Orientation (fall semester-freshman year).
 This one-credit course is designed to assist SDS students with the development of necessary skills for a successful first semester in college.

 - GUI 100 - Self-Development and Career Exploration.
 This three-credit hour course is specifically designed (through self-discovery and career exploration content activities) to assist those student who have not declared a major.
 This course is typically taken during the second semester-freshman year or during the sophomore year.

 - ESS 120 - College Study Skills.
-This one-credit course is designed to assist SDS students with instruction in improving their study skills.
+This two-credit course is designed to assist SDS students with instruction in improving their study skills.
 Emphasis is placed on transferring learned information to be applied to other courses.